http://WhatisTaxed.com: Data-mining the Tax Code

 Taxable Income

-The only item in the list of "income that is not ... exempt" applicable to most citizens is item D. If you make "foreign earned income", this means you.
-However, most Americans do not have any "foreign earned income".
+The only item from the list of "income that is not ... exempt" which is applicable to American citizens is Item D, .
+"Foreign earned income".
+However, most Americans do not have any "Foreign earned income".

-Thus, according to code, most Americans do not owe any federal income tax, because most of their income has been "excluded by law."
+Thus, according to law, most Americans do not owe federal income tax.
+Their income has been "excluded by law."

 If Sec.
-861 is frivolous, then where is the law?
-What is the number of the statute, or regulation, requiring an income tax from US citizens?
-Thousands of people, including your own IRS agents, have asked you this before, many times, but you, and IRS Commissioner, Mark Everson, have ignored the question.
-What is the number?
+861 is frivolous, then where is the law that you claim to follow?
+Thousands of people, including your own IRS agents, have asked you this many times, but you, and IRS Commissioner, Mark Everson, have ignored this question.

-So easy a child can do it.The truth is, tax law is so simple a child could figure it out.
+So easy a child can do it.The truth is tax law is so simple a child can figure it out.
 It shouldn't be long before many of them do.
 (If teenagers can hack into NASA, the Air Force, government computers, etc, they can easily figure out a simple tax code.)

 • CNN: Teen charged with hacking into Air Force system